kkduong/hunt_the_wumpus/README.md

 -----------------------------------------------------------------------------------------

-NOTE: this program was compiled using g++ (the makefile takes this into account).
+NOTE: this program was compiled using the gcc compiler (the makefile takes this into account).
 If you would like to compile with a different compiler, you would need to do the compilation yourself with your knowledge.

 Instructions: